 13Children

-Our services are aimed at businesses, not individuals under 18.
-We do not knowingly collect personal data of children.
-If you become aware that a child has provided us with personal data, write to connect@ratioafrica.com and we will delete it.
+We do not knowingly collect the personal data of children without their parent's consent.
+If you become aware that a child has provided us with personal data, write to connect@ratioafrica.com and we will delete it unless a parent or guardian has provided the necessary consent.

 15Changes to this policy